Eiyeron/squint/README.md

 ## Usage

 ### Aseprite setup
-- Copy the `client.lua` script into your Aseprite `scripts` folder.
-You can locate it by clicking on "Locate Configuration File" at the bottom of the General section of Aseprite's preferences.
+- Install the extension named `squint-client.aseprite-extension`.
+Either double-click the file or install it through Aseprite by locating the "Extensions" tab in the Preferences menu, pressing the "Add Extension" button and locating the extension.
-- Launch the script through ("File / scripts").
-If you don't see it, you probably haven't reloaded Aseprite or rescanned the script folder yet right after dropping the file.
+- In the File menu, a new "Connect to Squint" entry should have appeared.
+If you don't see it, you probably haven't reloaded Aseprite or you may have accidentally disabled the extension.
-- A small window should appear.
-It's non-blocking, you can still edit your sprite while it's on.
+- When clicking on the new menu entry, a small window should appear.
+It's non-blocking so you can still edit the current sprite while it's on.
 - Aseprite is now waiting for squint to wait for a connection.
 - You can now launch squint and see it showing your sprite once the communication is done.
+- As a quirk from the first version of the script, the script will shut down if you switch to another sprite.
+This is [well known][issue_7] and is planned to be fixed.

 ### Controls
 - F1 to toggle the help screen.